The Romance of the Forest: Synopsis

 The family and the servants settle into the rooms of the abbey, making each one more inhabitable the longer they stay.
 After some time passes, while in town, Peter comes across a gentleman who inquires about the La Motte family.
 Thinking the people inquiring about the La Motte family are creditors, the family, Adeline, and the servants all go into hiding through the trap door Pierre has found in one of the bedrooms.
 They spend the night in the dark and terrifying rooms, where unbeknownst to everyone else, Pierre discovers a skeleton in a chest.
 The next day, everyone agrees to send Adeline out to check if anyone is at the abbey since she is the only one who would be unrecognisable to creditors.
 Upon greeting one of her woodland animal friends, a young male stranger approaches her.
 Soon Adeline discovers that this stranger is actually Pierre and Madame's son, Louis.
 They left Paris without giving notice to his regiment, and he had come searching for his parents.
 Soon after, Madame confides to Louis her jealous fears that Adeline seeks to have an affair with her husband.
 Louis is supposed to find out the truth of where Pierre has been spending his days, but is unable to do so after losing sight of his father in the dense forest.
 Madame stays hostile to Adeline, believing the worst of her in relation to her supposed affair with Pierre.
 At the same time, Louis has fallen in love with Adeline and pines for her saying “I should esteem myself most happy, if I could be of service to you.”

 Meanwhile, "Louis, by numberless little attentions, testified his growing affection for Adeline, who continued to treat them as passing civilities.
 It happened, one stormy night, as they were preparing for rest, that they were alarmed by a trampling of horses near the abbey".
 The riders introduce themselves as the Marquis de Montalt, who is the owner of the abbey, and his attendants, one of which is named Theodore.
 Pierre becomes more distressed after the appearance of the Marquis.
 Louis notes this distress, but must soon leave to return to his regiment.
-During this time, Theodore attempts to warn Adeline that he fears she has been deceived and danger is upon her.
+Theodore attempts to warn Adeline that he fears she has been deceived and danger is upon her.
 Before he can formally speak with Adeline, he is sent to return to his regiment as well.